aframevr/aframe/docs/components/obj-model.md

 order: 12
 ---

-The `obj-model` component loads a 3D model and material using a [Wavefront](https://en.wikipedia.org/wiki/Wavefront) (.OBJ) file and a .MTL file.
+The obj-model component loads a 3D model and material using a [Wavefront][wavefront-wiki] (.OBJ) file and a .MTL file.

 ## Example